SeifIbrahim/combo-breaker/README.md

 ## The Robot in Action
 ![](https://media.giphy.com/media/e7QoY3BVq0r0pmnSlf/giphy.gif)

+The combination lock cracker starts by calibrating the servo motor to the right height.
+It then starts to test various sticking points on the lock by lifting up the shackle, spinning side to side and recording how far it got.
+It uses this information to make a list of possible combinations.
+It tries them one after the other until one of them succeeds and opens the lock.
 ## Materials
 1. 3D printed chassis to hold the lock and motors and a 3D printed grip to connect the stepper motor to the lock's dial.
 (Printed on school-provided 3D printer)
 2. Stepper Motor for precise dial control